 Here is where you will get your answers.

-Scenario 1: Choosing Between Ideal Bed Placements and Placements to Avoid
+Scenario 1: Choosing Between Ideal Bed Placements and Choosing Which Placements to Avoid

-Here’s the scenario.
-When you place your bed in an ideal position based on your Kua number, you are also placing it in a location where you should avoid.
+Here’s the scenario: when you place your bed in an ideal position based on your Kua number, but you also end up positioning it in a location where you should avoid.

-For instance, you want to place the bed on the east, but then you will lose your “command position” where the door is facing the bed.
+For instance, you want to place the bed on the east, but then you will lose your “command position” since the door is facing the bed.

 - The door is facing your bed